 The summer of 1955 with Bill Haley’s song “Rock Around the Clock” changed the music we listened to forever.
 I was hooked.
 Then came Elvis, Jerry Lee Lewis, Chuck Berry, Fats Domino, and the rest is history.
 Every Saturday I would walk downtown to Lindstrom’s Record store and listen to the latest hits and always come home with at least one new 45.
 In my bedroom next to my bed was my radio that I would listen to every night just to hear the newest songs.
 Radio at that time was AM only and at night, with less interference in the airwaves, I could pick up a station from Little Rock which was about 600 miles from where I lived.
 The commercial that I will never forget was for White Rose Petroleum Jelly.
 I was so excited the night I heard the song “Sea Cruise” that I ran down to Lindstrom’s to buy it, only to find out that it wasn’t available yet.

-Cuffed bobbie socks worn with suede “buckskin” shoes or saddle shoes that came in all color combinations and styles from light weight to the original heavier oxford in black and white.
-The sleeves were always cuffed and rolled on the girls short sleeve shirts, and finished off with a scarf around the neck.
+Cuffed Bobbie socks were worn with suede “buckskin” shoes or saddle shoes that came in all color combinations and styles from lightweight to the original heavier oxford in black and white.
+The sleeves were always cuffed and rolled on the girls’ short sleeve shirts and finished off with a scarf around the neck.

 Toys and Hobbies